crystalhariga/crystalhariga_data_portfolio/README.md

 # Data Analytics Portfolio

 ## About Me
+Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/cahyarini-hariga/)!

 ## Projects
+* if images don't show up, please read the [GitHub version here](https://github.com/crystalhariga/crystalhariga_portfolio)
 #### 1. [Let's Catch Them Stronger Pokemon!](https://github.com/crystalhariga/pokemon)
-* Charts visualizing which Pokemon Type is the strongest, you guessed it: it's __Dragon__!
+* Designed charts visualizing which Pokemon Type is the strongest, you guessed it: it's __Dragon__!
-* Logistic Regression Model to determine whether a Pokemon is Legendary for Pokemon Trainers
-  * To prevent wastage of Master PokeBalls
+* Built a Logistic Regression Model to determine whether a Pokemon is Legendary for Pokemon Trainers to prevent wastage of Master PokeBalls

 ![](https://github.com/crystalhariga/pokemon/blob/main/img/total-stats_by_primary-type.png)
 <br/>